dzbarsky/rules_itest/docs/itest.md

 An itest_service is a binary that is intended to run for the duration of the integration test.
 Examples include databases, HTTP/RPC servers, queue consumers, external service mocks, etc.

+All [common binary attributes](https://bazel.build/reference/be/common-definitions#common-attributes-binaries) are supported including `args`.

 **ATTRIBUTES**